Anophel/feature-extractor/README.md

 ## Processing Pipeline

 For running simple processing pipeline and create input data for the user study, a docker image is prepared.
-It takes a directory with images and image list as an input and it outputs the feature matrices, triplets and SQL insert statements into that directory.
-A sample images generated from [Stable diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion) with the image list are provided in the directory samples
+It takes a directory with images and an image list as input, and it outputs the feature matrices, triplets, and SQL insert statements into that directory.
+Sample images generated from [Stable diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion) with the image list are provided in the directory samples

 Simply build the container: